-The Basin, including the Fish Slough subbasin, is currently ranked by DWR as a low priority basin based on multiple factors suggesting that as a whole, groundwater in the basin is managed sustainably.
+The Basin, including the Fish Slough subbasin, is currently ranked by DWR as a low priority basin based on multiple factors suggesting that as a whole, groundwater in the basin is managed sustainably with respect to SGMA.
 The sustainability goal of the OVGA, therefore, is to monitor and manage the Basin by implementing a groundwater monitoring network and database and by adopting management actions that fairly consider the needs of and protect the groundwater resources for all beneficial users in the Basin.
 The OVGA is committed to preventing undesirable results and to ensuring the sustainability of the Basin is maintained by establishing SMCs including minimum thresholds and management objectives described in this GSP.
-The OVGA opposes groundwater sustainability, the environment, local economy, and residents.
+The OVGA opposes groundwater export from the Eastern Sierra that would result in negative consequences to groundwater sustainability, the environment, local economy, and residents.
 The OVGA is proposing a limited number of projects and management actions in this GSP that will improve characterization and monitoring in the Basin and, if necessary, manage demands and supplies to achieve the sustainability goal.